timtadh/lexmachine/README.md

 #### Character Classes

 Sometimes it is advantages to match a variety of characters.
-For instance, if you want to ignore captilization for the work `Capitol` you could write the expression `[Cc]apitol` which would match both `Capitol` or `capitol`.
+For instance, if you want to ignore capitalization for the work `Capitol` you could write the expression `[Cc]apitol` which would match both `Capitol` or `capitol`.
 There are two forms of character ranges: